jbowdre/runtimeterror/content/posts/silverbullet-self-hosted-knowledge-management/index.md

   - cloudflare
   - containers
   - docker
-  - javascript
   - linux
   - selfhosting
   - tailscale
 ---

-A few days ago I [posted on my other blog](https://srsbsns.lol/is-silverbullet-the-note-keeping-silver-bullet/) about trying out [SilverBullet](https://silverbullet.md), an open-source self-hosted web-based note-keeping app.
+I [recently posted on my other blog](https://srsbsns.lol/is-silverbullet-the-note-keeping-silver-bullet/) about trying out [SilverBullet](https://silverbullet.md), an open-source self-hosted web-based note-keeping app.
 SilverBullet has continued to impress me as I use it and learn more about its [features](https://silverbullet.md/SilverBullet@1992).
 It really fits my multi-device use case much better than Obsidian ever did (even with its paid sync plugin).

 In that post, I shared a brief overview of how I set up SilverBullet: